 In this weeklong sonic offering, artist Tabita Rezaire explores the sonic landscapes of the celestial realms.
 Taking form as a meditative lecture-listening-observation, it listens out for cosmological, scientific and yogic sonic manifestations of astral beginnings across various cosmologies and ritual traditions.

-Voices, as artefacts of the historical event of Partition, carry multiple worlds.
-This audio paper pivots personal testimony, archival footage and fable around the British destruction of colonial records in its former territories.
-In the first of three episodes, artist and researcher Syma Tariq explores the sonic protocols that come into play in the context of colonial erasure.
+The first in a series of audio essay commissioned by Nottingham Contemporary, pivots personal testimony, archival footage and fable around the British destruction of colonial records in its former territories.
+Departing from Partition as an audible event, artist and researcher Syma Tariq explores the sonic protocols that come into play in the context of colonial erasure.